PMS includes any combination of the following: becoming irritable, anxious, moody, or depressed or having headaches or sore, swollen breasts.

 Avoiding certain foods and drinks (such as cola, coffee, hot dogs, potato chips, and canned foods)

 Certain dietary supplements may lessen PMS symptoms to some degree.
 These supplements include chasteberry extract from the agnus castus fruit, vitamin B6, and vitamin E. Women should talk to their doctor before they take any supplements, especially vitamin B6, which may be harmful if taken in high doses.
-Nerve damage is possible with as little as 200 milligrams of vitamin B6 a day.
+Nerve damage is possible with as little as 100 milligrams of vitamin B6 a day.
+Calcium supplements may improve mood and lessen physical symptoms.

 Did You Know...